-ASA Adjudication on American Express Services Europe Ltd
+ASA Ruling on American Express Services Europe Ltd

 American Express Services Europe Ltd

 20 February 2013

 A TV ad, for a credit card provider, stated "At American Express we go above and beyond to make the impossible possible 24/7.
 We've personally delivered replacement cards; found doctors who speak your language; tracked down lost wedding dresses; delivered three star dining under a million stars; we've even returned a loved one home.
 Impossible, it's two letters too long.
 American Express.
 Realise the potential."

 A viewer, who had his credit card stolen when in Spain and was told a replacement card could not be delivered to him, challenged whether the claim "We've personally delivered replacement cards" exaggerated the capability of the service and was misleading.

 American Express Services Europe Ltd (American Express) said the ad did not state or imply that they would always, in every circumstance, personally deliver replacement cards to all Cardmembers wherever in the world they were.
 They said the ad used a range of unrelated, specific examples (supported by employee testimonials) to convey the principal message – that they provided a high level of service to their Cardmembers.
 They referred to the relevant sections of their Cardholder Agreement, which contained their obligation to replace a card once they were notified it had been lost or stolen.
 They said they would offer the Cardmember a range of delivery options; including having a replacement card couriered to them or sent to the nearest American Express Travel Office.
 They said registered post could sometimes be quicker than a courier service within the UK and that the option of a courier in most countries throughout the world meant that the delivery of replacement cards was broadly consistent with the example used in the ad.
 They said the majority of replacement cards were sent by registered post/courier but that there were some high risk mailing countries where the postal/courier services might not be available.
 In these cases, however, they would use all available means to provide a replacement card.